Dor-sketch/LeetCode-Solutions/README.md

 # LeetCode Toolkit: Solutions, Algorithms & Automated Downloader 🤖🧩

 Welcome to the LeetCode Toolkit, my extensive solutions repository!

 As a senior software engineering student, this project captures my journey through the world of algorithmic challenges, focusing on enhancing my problem-solving skills.

-It features a variety of algorithmic domains, with a special emphasis on graph theory and its practical applications.
+It features a variety of algorithmic domains, with a special emphasis on graph theory and its practical applications, including:

+- **Graph Algorithms in C++**: A comprehensive implementation of graph algorithms, such as BFS, DFS, Dijkstra's, Bellman-Ford, and Floyd-Warshall.

+- **C Examples**: A collection of C programs, including a [Magic Square checker](./C_Examples/magic/README.md), and [Hash-Table](./C_Examples/hash.c) implementation

 Recently, I have started using this platform more actively.
-While I've included a selection of my work here, not everything is listed.
 For a complete view of my solutions and progress, please visit my full LeetCode profile at [Dor-sketch](https://leetcode.com/Dor-sketch/).

 ![LeetCode Solutions Cover](./cover.png)